ctrlx-altf4/Tutorial/css/cssVsId.md

 }
 ```

-The HTML and CSS above will display red , blue and green block each of height 600px.
-Say you are running your HTMl and css on url: `localhost:8000`.
-Now if you add `#footer` on the url, the browser will scroll down to the div with footer id.
+The HTML and CSS above will display red , blue and green block each of height 600px. lets say that you are running your HTMl and css on url: `localhost:8000`.
+Now if you add `#footer` on the url, the browser will scroll down to the div with id="footer".

 If you access this url:
 `localhost:8000#footer` then the browser will scroll down the footer div whose background color is green.